lex-hue/Stock-Predictor-V4/README.md

 python fine_tune.py
 ```

-This process will take some time, and it is recommended to hydrate yourself with some water while waiting for the fine-tuning to complete.
+It's advisable to stay hydrated with some water while waiting for the fine-tuning process to finish, as it may take some time.
+Once the fine-tuning is complete, attempt to run the "finetune.py" script until it loops only three times.
+If it fails to continue, keep running it until it has looped three times at least once.

 After fine-tuning is complete, it is recommended to re-evaluate the model.

 ---